 - Level your expectations.
 When your expectations are too high, your child experiences less success, feels more out of control and may give up, Dr Leffler explained.
 If you are not sure about where to set your expectation, try to remember yourself at that age and compare your behavior to your kids.
 If you cannot remember exactly what you did at that age, hanging around other parents, preferably positive parents, can give you a good indication to what to expect.
 Bear in mind there is no such thing as a universal biological clock, so if your friends’ daughter makes her own lunch at the age of 4, this only means it is possible, but it does not mean that all kids should be able to make their own lunches at the age of 4.

 - Expose your kids to inspiring people who have won against all odds.
 If you have such people around you, make sure your kids spend a lot of time with them.
-You can always tell your kids the real stories about successful people (artists, business people, actors, singers…), including the parts about getting over obstacles and difficulties.
+You can always tell your kids the real stories about successful people (artists, business people, actors, singers…).
+When you do, include the parts about getting over obstacles and difficulties.
 Find stories from your life that are good examples of how you recovered from hard experiences.

 - Tell your kids they always have a choice.
 In every situation, every person has a choice about what to do, how to respond and how to feel.
-Tell your kids that there are many options to do, respond or feel and the difference between people going through the same crisis is in the way they do, respond and feel.
+Tell your kids that there are many options to do, respond or feel.
+Let them know the difference between people going through the same crisis is in the way they do, respond and feel.
 For example, two people with a serious illness can respond either by feeling fear and giving up or by learning, getting support and aiming for health.

 - Teach gratitude.
 Grateful kids are more positive.
 If they appreciate what they have and focus on it rather than what they do not have, they will not treat not getting what they want as “the end of the world”.

 - Teach your kids to reward themselves.
-Unfortunately, kids live in a society in which their rewards are external and they reach a point where they depend on such rewards.
-This dependency does not give them control over life but a huge need for others to give them a kind word, tell them they are good and encourage them.
+Unfortunately, kids live in a society in which their rewards are external.
+Many reach a point where they depend on such rewards.
+This dependency does not give them control over life.
+It gives them a huge need for others to give them a kind word, tell them they are good and encourage them.
 If they can say, “I did well”, “I was great” or “I’m a good friend”, this will give them a lot of strength.

 - Having a purpose is an important factor of resilience.
 According to Abraham Maslow, purpose is a high-level need.
 For kids, having a purpose is a bit big and overwhelming.
 The easiest way to explain purpose is to talk to them about the big picture, about the big world, about considering others, about making a difference.
 The first step of teaching kids about purpose is to encourage them to give their time for the “greater good” of society.
 They can help by volunteering their time, skills or money (if applicable) to what they consider a good cause, and use the good feeling as their reward.